 With the large volume of data available, organizations can study the demand and competition and influence prices in real-time.
 Similarly, AI can analyze customers’ willingness to pay for a particular product and compare a seller’s pricing model with its competitors to check where they stand.
 This has given significant advantages to e-commerce companies over those who are late in adopting AI.

-7. AI in Agriculture
+7. Use Case of AI in Agriculture

 Farming has witnessed quite a few technological revolutions since the beginning of agriculture.
 But the recent population boom has posed some serious challenges for the sector as the demand for global food production is expected to increase 50% by 2050.

 AI-powered solutions can increase output by improving crop quantity and quality and ensuring faster go-to-market.
 The AI market in agriculture will leverage these positives to reach a possible valuation of $2.468bn by 2026, at a CAGR of 21.52% over the forecast period 2021 to 2026.

 A glance at the top use cases would reveal more.

 Changing climatic conditions are gradually becoming a concern for farmers as it complicates identifying the correct time for sowing seeds.
 AI could help farmers analyze weather conditions beforehand by using weather forecasting features and planning activities accordingly.